Saturday, June 29, 2013

 Carbon continues with some diversion: Many methods for long-term disposal of HLW have been suggested.
 They include burying it 100 feet or so below the ocean floor where it would be isolated from mankind; burying it near the South Pole where (since it emits heat) it would melt its way down through several thousand feet of ice; and shooting it into outer space on rockets.
 He finishes with some serious examples: However, the best approach appears to be to bury it beneath the surface of the earth in a stable geological formation.
 Burial could be in volcanic, salt, granite, or other layers of material.
 Most nations are pursuing this approach.
 Sweden is considering granite layers, Germany salt layers, and the United States volcanic layers at Yucca Mountain (YM) in Nevada.

-What "appears" to be a stable geological formation is seriously questioned so that all permanent burial schemes are decades behind schedule.
+What "appears" to be a stable geological formation is seriously questioned, so all permanent burial schemes are decades behind schedule.
 As far as the US is concerned and with all the costs that already occurred, on March 5, 2009, Energy Secretary Steven Chu reiterated in a Senate hearing that the Yucca Mountain site was no longer considered an option for storing reactor waste.

 In the meantime, CASTORS (casks for storing and transporting radioactive material) filled with fuel elements processed in La Hague (France) are arriving in Germany under anti-nukes protest.
 Why do they protest?
 Do they think the French will keep the HLW we produced in our reactors in France?
 These CASTORS are presently put into interim storage.
 However, in a ruling delivered on June 19, the higher administrative court in Schleswig, northern Germany, withdrew an authorization to store nuclear waste at a temporary site in Brunsbüttel.
 In light of the decision, the fate of nine containers of waste from a nearby power station, which has been inactive since 2011, remains uncertain.
 Does the judge hope that Bavaria will accept the nuclear waste produced in Schleswig-Holstein?
 Just in time before our general elections this fall, parliament (Bundestag) passed a law for an open and unbiased (ergebnisoffen) search for a final depository for HLW.
 Will the Opalinus clay formation be the solution for a "permanent" repository?

-The brutal fact is: no disposal will assure the permanent containment of this hellish plutonium.
+The brutal fact is that no disposal will assure the permanent containment of this hellish plutonium.
 The best mankind can hope for is the semi-final storage of HLW in a safe and permanently guarded place with the possibility of recuperation in case of a deterioration of the storage conditions followed by a safe re-storage.
 "Retrievable" storage will also leave the option open for any future treatment of HLW, like its "incineration" in some sort of Rubbiatron.

-In summary: HLW is a poisonous legacy for future generations.
+In summary, HLW is a poisonous legacy for future generations.
 Considering all the costs nuclear energy will incur for our descendants, it is not a source of cheap electricity.
 We would be well-advised not to make their burden too heavy.

 *